 On Equality: The Anti-Interference Principle

 This Essay introduces the "Anti-Interference Principle" – a new term on the meaning of equality, or at least one not yet so-named in the equality lexicon – as a necessary foundation for achieving the goal of true equality.
 Equality has a long-standing place in the discussion of politics and jurisprudence and remains a struggle of definition today.
 Rather than rehash the mass of scholarship, this Essay seeks to summarize the general equality concept, and propose that the legal discourse on equality center on a requirement that governmental power must protect and respect equal treatment and opportunity, unconstrained, not equal outcomes.
 It argues that, to do so, equality requires that the government engage in anti-interference with individual choices and activities, so long as these things create no negative externalities to others.
+It focuses on synthesizing the idea of equality with the limitations on legitimate governmental action as constrained by Mill's "harm principle."
 Absent avoidance of harm – special designations, privileges, or classifications necessarily interfere with equality in a manner that consequently violates the Anti-Interference Principle.
 Such actions necessarily interfere with equality.
 As such, if we are serious about respecting equality, such interference actions should be avoided.

-Keywords: Hollingsworth, DOMA, Prop.
-8, Proposition 8, Ninth Circuit, Perry v.
-Schwarzenegger, equality, discrimination, equal protection, Ricci, DeStefano, (Briscoe v.
-City of New Haven), same sex marriage, gay marriage, privileges or immunities, marriage equality act
+Keywords: equality, discrimination, equal protection, harm principle, Obergefell, Hollingsworth, DOMA, United States v.
+Windsor, Proposition 8, Perry v.
+Schwarzenegger, marriage equality, Ricci, DeStefano, (Briscoe v.
+City of New Haven), affirmative action, same sex marriage, privileges or immunities

 JEL Classification: D60, D61, D62, D63, H00, H10, H11